 This process finds an expected average of activity by generating data points every 5 minutes in a sliding, one-hour window of time.
 It then uses this data to make predictions on the next interval.

-When the future point is actualized and falls outside the expected prediction range, that interval is defined as a sudden change event.
+When the future point is actualized and falls outside the expected prediction range, that interval is defined as a sudden change alert.
 You can configure the scope of this metric’s prediction range by adjusting the acceptable percentage change of the future interval; doing so increases or decreases the sensitivity of your policy and affects the frequency of any associated alerts.

 Sudden Change is useful for trend analysis on hourly min/max rollup data, like disk space usage or number of page hits.
 A best practice to consider when setting up a Sudden Change condition is to understand the average behavior of a metric beforehand.
 If the behavior is naturally prone to fluctuate, use a higher percentage.
 This widens the predictability scope, avoiding unnecessary policy activity and alerts.

 You are monitoring the response time for a transaction.
 The conditions for the policy are looking for increases in response time of more than 50%, with a duration of 2 hours.
-An event is generated after the response time has exceeded the average by 50% for that specified duration.
+An alert is generated after the response time has exceeded the average by 50% for that specified duration.

 Complete the following steps to configure a new policy using the Sudden Change condition:

 The following graph depicts a policy with a sudden change deviation condition on a certain metric.
-In this example, an alert triggers due to a sudden change event (in red) on the 25th data point.
+In this example, an alert triggers due to a sudden change alert (in red) on the 25th data point.